How AI Changes Buyer Discovery in the Lower Middle Market

 The Shift Is Quiet, But It's Real

-This isn't about replacing expertise.
-It's about removing the friction that's always slowed down deal sourcing.
-The inefficiencies that used to be unavoidable—stale data, missed adjacencies, decision-maker turnover—are increasingly solvable problems.
+This is not about replacing expertise.
+It is about removing the friction that has always slowed down deal sourcing.
+Inefficiencies that used to be unavoidable, such as stale data, missed adjacencies, and decision-maker turnover, are increasingly solvable problems.
 The advisors who recognize that early will set the pace for everyone else.

 Ready to improve your buyer outreach?